-Our audit committee currently consists of Matthew Szot, who is the chair of the committee, Grover Wickersham and Marc Dumont.
-The board of directors has determined that, after consideration of all relevant factors, each of these directors qualifies as an independent director under applicable SEC and NASDAQ rules.
+Our audit committee currently consists of Matthew Szot, who is the chair of the audit committee, Marc Dumont and Delphine Francois Chiavarini.
+The board of directors has determined that, after consideration of all relevant factors, each of these directors qualifies as an "independent" director under applicable Securities and Exchange Commission ("SEC") and Nasdaq rules.
 Each member of the audit committee is able to read and understand fundamental financial statements, including our consolidated balance sheets, consolidated statements of operations and consolidated statements of cash flows.
 Further, no member of the audit committee has participated in the preparation of our consolidated financial statements, or those of any of our current subsidiaries, at any time during the past three years.
-The board of directors has designated Mr. Szot as an audit committee financial expert as defined under applicable SEC rules and has determined that Mr. Szot possesses the requisite financial sophistication under applicable NASDAQ rules.
-The audit committee operates under a written charter setting forth the functions and responsibilities of the committee, which is reviewed by the audit committee on an annual basis.
-A current copy of the audit committee charter is available on our website at http://senestech.investorroom.com/ on the Board Committees page under the heading Corporate Governance.
+The board of directors has designated Mr. Szot as an "audit committee financial expert" as defined under applicable SEC rules and has determined that Mr. Szot possesses the requisite "financial sophistication" under applicable Nasdaq rules.
+The audit committee operates under a written charter setting forth the functions and responsibilities of the audit committee, which is periodically reviewed by the audit committee and by the board of directors as appropriate.
+A current copy of the audit committee charter is available on our website at http://senestech.investorroom.com/ on the "Board Committees" page under the heading "Corporate Governance."
 The functions of the audit committee include:

-Overseeing the engagement of our independent public accountants;

-Reviewing our accounting policies, judgments and assumptions used in the preparation of our financial statements;

-Reviewing our audited financial statements and discussing them with the independent public accountants and our management;

-Meeting with the independent public accountants and our management to consider the adequacy of our internal controls;

-Establishing procedures regarding complaints concerning accounting or auditing matters, reviewing and, if appropriate, approving related-party transactions, reviewing compliance with our Code of Business Conduct and Ethics, and reviewing our investment policy and compliance therewith; and

-Reviewing our investment policy and financial plans, reporting recommendations to our full board of directors for approval and authorizing actions.
+- Overseeing the engagement of our independent public accountants, including pre-approval of services and review of independence and quality control procedures of the independent public accountants; - Reviewing our accounting policies, judgments and assumptions used in the preparation of our financial statements; - Reviewing our audited financial statements and discussing them with the independent public accountants and our management; - Meeting with the independent public accountants and our management to consider the adequacy of our internal controls; - Establishing procedures regarding complaints concerning accounting or auditing matters, reviewing and, if appropriate, approving earnings press releases, related-party transactions, reviewing compliance with our Code of Business Conduct and Ethics, and reviewing our investment policy and compliance therewith; and - Reviewing our investment policy and financial plans, reporting recommendations to our full board of directors for approval and authorizing actions.